-Retention Challenge Retention Challenge Details State's Actions to Address the Challenges Limited promotion possibilities Civil Service IT staff at multiple bureaus and Foreign Service IT staff at multiple posts we spoke to said promotion opportunities were limited and there were few management and senior level positions available to advance their career.
+Limited promotion possibilities

+Civil Service IT staff at multiple bureaus and Foreign Service IT staff at multiple posts we spoke to said promotion opportunities were limited and there were few management and senior level positions available to advance their career.
 Specifically, Foreign Service IT staff said there was a very small percentage of IT staff being promoted into senior level positions, so staff remained at the same level for long periods of time.
-According to the State Five-Year Workforce Plan Fiscal Years 2019-2023 , about 3 percent of the Foreign Service specialist workforce is in the Senior Foreign Service and most specialist groups have few if any senior positions. ^e In addition, under the current "up or out" promotion system at State, Foreign Service employees were limited in the number of years they could remain at each grade and those not promoted within that time must leave the department. ^f According to an IRM official, Civil Service IT staff at multiple bureaus in our review, and State's workforce plan, the majority of the Civil Service IT staff at many bureaus told us staff needed to move around the department or to other agencies for promotion opportunities. ^g Civil Service IT staff we interviewed said State needed to provide Civil Service is employees a career path to be promoted to higher-level positions. retaining employees and reducing turnover.
+According to the State Five-Year Workforce Plan Fiscal Years 2019-2023, about 3 percent of the Foreign Service specialist workforce is in the Senior Foreign Service and most specialist groups have few if any senior positions.^e In addition, under the current "up or out" promotion system at State, Foreign Service employees were limited in the number of years they could remain at each grade and those not promoted within that time must leave the department.f According to an IRM official, Civil Service IT staff at multiple bureaus in our review, and State's workforce plan, the majority of the Civil Service IT employees are at General Schedule Grade 13.
+Civil Service IT staff at many bureaus told us staff needed to move around the department or to other agencies for promotion opportunities.9 Civil Service IT staff we interviewed said State needed to provide Civil Service employees a career path to be promoted to higher-level positions.